SkafteNicki/dtu_mlops/s7_scalable_applications/M21_inference.md

 ## Quantization

 Quantization is a technique where all computations are performed with integers instead of floats.
-We are essentially taking all continues signals and converting them into discretized signals.
+We are essentially taking all continuous signals and converting them into discretized signals.

 <p align="center">
    <img src="../figures/quantization.png" width="300" title="All credit to https://arxiv.org/abs/1910.01108v4">